-There are so many great cooking gadgets on the market and lots of options associated with each tool.
+There are so many great cooking gadgets on the market and many options associated with each tool.
 What it's made of?
 Size?
 Type of handle?
 Weight?
 Design?

-You may think this makes choosing the right one for you needs more confusing and it can but it also allows you to find the perfect tool to fit your needs.
+This makes choosing the right one for your needs more confusing, and it can, but it also allows you to find the perfect tool to fit your needs.
 I love it.
 Without going into the minutia for each of these tools, I want to share some of my favorite cooking utensils you'll find in my kitchen.

 How to Buy Cooking Utensils

-If you are thinking of adding one of these items to your kitchen drawer or replacing one you purchased or borrowed from home many years ago, I suggest you go to a store where you can get several models into your hands.
+If you are thinking of adding one of these items to your kitchen drawer or replacing one you purchased or borrowed from home many years ago, go to a store where you can get several models into your hands.
 Play with it.

 Everyone Needs Some Good Cooking Spoons